kayjay33/web-store-stripe/buildNotes.md

 ### Upgrades to make to the app

-*Eliza's going to work on designing the UI.
-Once that's done we can start implementing it*

-*The above is in progress now - need to implement this once complete*

 **I need to figure out a hosting platform so that we can host this and other sites

 ## Styling things to fix: